echimine/netflix-elasticsearch/API.md

-# Netflix Viewer Backend API Documentation
+# API Documentation

 ## Overview

-This document describes all the backend API endpoints implemented for the Netflix Viewer project.
-All endpoints follow Clean Architecture principles with clear separation between API Routes, Use Cases, and Repository layers.
+This document describes all backend API endpoints for the Netflix Viewing History Dashboard.
+All endpoints follow **Clean Architecture** principles with clear separation between API Routes, Use Cases, and Repository layers.

 ## Base URL